zhudhjen/BangumiHelperBot/README.md

 # Bangumi Helper Bot
-A telegram bot to provide information from bangumi.tv
+A telegram bot (@bangumi_helper_bot) to provide information from bangumi.tv.

+Currently it provides information of the first search result.

-### Usage
+## Usage

 Packages needed: